Irish Abroad 5 min read

 Why It Matters

-The Strait of Hormuz is one of the world's most critical energy chokepoints.
-Any sustained disruption to shipping through the strait has immediate and severe consequences for global energy markets, supply chains, and economies worldwide.
-The UK is particularly exposed, with inflation already at 3.3% and fuel prices at three-year highs.
+The Strait of Hormuz is one of the world's most critical energy chokepoints, and any sustained disruption to shipping through the strait has immediate and severe consequences for global energy markets, supply chains, and economies worldwide.
+The crisis extends well beyond energy: higher fuel costs are increasing transportation and manufacturing expenses, leading to broad-based inflation and reducing consumer purchasing power across the developed world.
+Supply chains for everything from fertilisers to industrial inputs are being disrupted, with higher freight costs and delivery delays compounding the damage.

 What's Next